meganduchesne/LDP_thesis/README.md

 #Data collection

-Methods for monitoring and collecting data on the song sparrows of Mandarte Island are described in detail in [@conserva2006]
+Methods for monitoring and collecting data on the song sparrows of Mandarte Island are described in detail in Smith et al. (2006).

 ##Survival status